Which place is cheaper, Guayaquil or Recife?

 Recife gets a good bit of rain this time of year.
 In April, Recife usually receives more rain than Guayaquilin October.
 Recife gets 338 mm (13.3 in) of rain, while Guayaquil receives 90 mm (3.5 in) of rain each month for the autumn.

 The winter brings many poeple to Recife as well as Guayaquil.
-The warm tropical climate attracts visitors to Guayaquil throughout the year.
+The warm climate attracts visitors to Guayaquil throughout the year.

 It's quite rainy in Guayaquil.
 Recife receives a lot of rain in the winter.
 Recife usually gets more rain in July than Guayaquilin January.
 Recife gets 388 mm (15.3 in) of rain, while Guayaquil receives 190 mm (7.5 in) of rain this time of the year.